 Our tools can help you achieve a GDPR compliant data governance strategy in the following ways:

 DOC xPress’s Data Dictionary allows you to record responsibility for data as well as include that information in documentation through annotations and custom fields.
-This provides accountability for the ownership of the data in your company’s possession.
+This provides accountability for the ownership of the PI in your company’s possession.

 The Data Dictionary is also useful for recording responsibility for processing stages (particularly those within SSIS) as an added level of accountability.

 Documentation for the core data is covered by the robust and customisable documentation tools within DOC xPress.
 DOC xPress creates documentation from SQL Server, SSAS, SSIS, SSRS, Excel, Oracle, Hive, Tableau and more and can generate documentation in a variety of formats.
 In addition, the documentation can be customised for different audiences, so that users only see the most relevant information for their role.
-This documentation is at the field level and helps clarify where personal data might be hiding in your organisation.
+This documentation is at the field level and helps clarify where personal information (PI) might be hiding in your organisation.

-Being able to quickly and easily see where a piece of data is being used allows you to make appropriate decisions on what needs to be included in an audit and why.
+Being able to quickly and easily see where a piece of PI is being used allows you to make appropriate decisions on what needs to be included in an audit and why.
 DOC xPress’s Lineage Analysis tool helps you see where data originates and how it’s being used.
 With this tool, you can also identify possible data flows for sensitive data to be lost and/or leaked.
 Understanding the flow of data is key to ensuring that the flow is secure.